UPDATED AUGUST 2020

 The main thing is that it's accurate and gives you a consistent reading each time you use it.

 3. Take a 12v air compressor and keep it accessible

 Invest in your own tyre compressor so that you're able to manage your tyre pressures along the way without being dependent on a service station.

 If you've lowered your tyre pressures to travel down some rough tracks then you need to be able to pump them up again when you get back to the black top.

 Having your own compressor on board, where you can easily access is it the way to go.

 Dropping your tyre pressures when you get to the rough stuff and re-inflating them again when you get back to the sealed road is 10 minutes well invested and a good chance for everyone to stretch their legs.

-What tyre pressures do I run?
+What tyre pressures do I run on my 4WD?

 Having invested in a few sets of tyres over the past 25 years or so, I've reached what I've found to be the best overall tyre pressures for the driving I do.

-These pressures are for my 80 Series Landcruiser which is usually fully loaded on a road trip and often towing our camper trailer.
+These pressures are for my 80 Series Toyota Landcruiser which is usually fully loaded on a road trip and often towing our camper trailer.